Furious customers? Missed deadlines? Failed products?

 In this practical playbook for businesses of all types, Maria Ross proves that empathy is not just good for society—it’s great for business, and may transform you at a personal level, too.

-Buy your copy of The Empathy Edge below – or if you need a sample first, sign up below to get the First Chapter FREE today!
+Buy your copy of The Empathy Edge below – or sign up below to get the First Chapter FREE today!

 Grab The Empathy Edge in print or audiobook from Amazon, and in print from BN.com, and Porchlight (formerly CEO READ) for great bulk order discounts.
 Client gifts?
 Employee perks?
 Thank you gifts? #JustSayin